Serik Egizbaev

-Serık Rahmetollaūly Egızbaev (Серік Рахметоллаұлы Егізбаев, born April 22, 1963) is a Kazakh politician, who's serving as a Member of the 8th Mäjilis and Chairman of the Auyl party since 2023.
+Serık Rahmetollaūly Egızbaev (Серік Рахметоллаұлы Егізбаев, born 22 April 1963) is a Kazakh politician, who's serving as a member of the Kurultai member from the Auyl party list since August 2026.

+Before, Egizbaev was a member of the 8th Mäjilis and chairman of the Auyl party from 2023 to 2026.

 Early life and education

-Born in April 22, 1963, in Şağatay, Chapayev District, Oral Region (now Akzhaik District, West Kazakhstan Region), Serik Egizbaev is an ethnic Kazakh.
+Born on 22 April 1963, in Şağatay, Chapayev District, Oral Region (now Akzhaik District, West Kazakhstan Region), Serik Egizbaev is an ethnic Kazakh.

 In 1985, Egizbaev finished his studies at West Kazakhstan Agro-Technical University, where he became a scientist-agriculturalist.
 Later, in 1988, he finished studying in the Higher Komsomol School under the Central Committee of the Komsomol.
 Having finished his studies in 2000 at the State Service Academy under the President of Kazakhstan, he later became a jurist at Maqsut Narikbayev University in 2001.
 He is a Candidate of Economic Sciences.

 Soviet career

 Egizbaev started his professional career in 1980, as a worker at a construction site of a state farm in his native Chapayev District, Oral Region.
 From 1985 to 1986, he was the agriculturalist of the 4th state farm there.

 In 1986, Egizbaev started his Komsomol career by becoming the Second Secretary of the Chapayev District Komsomol, a position he held until 1987.
 Then, he was promoted to First Secretary of the Dzhambeity District Komsomol.

 In 1990, he switched to the regional level of the Komsomol, becoming the Secretary of the Oral Regional Committee.
 Egizbaev was also additionally a delegate in the 17th Assembly of the Kazakh Komsomol.